lirsacc/py-gql/docs/usage/getting-started.rst

 -----------------------------------------------------

 The schema as defined above isn't going to be very useful unless we have a way to interact with our data.

 By default the runtime looks up fields as dict items and object attributes of the root value you provide during execution.
 This works for simple cases, but it is limited when running dynamic queries (such as fetching a character by id like in our schema).
 In order to implement custom field resolution you have to implement custom field resolvers.
-This is where your business logic and data access should live.
+This is where your business logic and data access code should live.

 For this example we will use the following JSON dataset: